NicolasRR/OptML/README.md

 </div>

 For `kfold.py `, `test_model.py`, `loss_landscape.py`, `loss_landscape_multi_traj.py` use `-h` or `--help` to see the available flags and required arguments to give.
 For example: `python3 kfold.py -h` or `python3 test_model.py --help`.
-## How to use our scripts
-We created bash scripts to run and test the SGD variants together effectively. `compare.sh` will run and test the variants one time, `compare_loop.sh` will do the same but multiple times and loops other predefined couples of parameters such as the number of workers, the learning rate, momentum, ...
-Both scripts accept various command lines arguments, here is the list:

 ### Some examples
 - The following command will train two workers synchronously, on 10% of MNIST train dataset, trainloaders will use a batch size of 64, and the SGD optimizer a learning rate of $10^{-2}$ and momentum of $0.5$, at the end of training the global accuracy of the model will be printed and the model will not be saved.
 As `--epochs EPOCHS` is not precised, the default value of epochs will be used: $1$. <br>